What Is Private AI?

 With a private data architecture, you can keep your data where it belongs: in your own hands.
 This means you can feel confident that your data is protected, and that your data is used solely for the benefit of your company.

-Reduce your regulatory risk
+Reducing regulatory risk

-We live in an era of increasing regulatory complexity, with ruling bodies around the world setting new requirements for how enterprises collect, store, transfer and process data.
+We live in an era of increasing regulatory complexity, with ruling bodies worldwide setting new requirements for how enterprises collect, store, transfer and process data.
 These requirements can be particularly onerous for global companies that need to comply with data sovereignty requirements and specific rules around data life cycle management.
 How can enterprises stay on the right side of the law while still accessing the massive volumes of data they need for their AI models?

 A private AI approach can help.
 Enterprises can design their models and data architectures to give themselves end-to-end control over their data.
 This includes specifying exactly what equipment is used to store and move the data, what physical locations the data is stored in, who has access to the data and for what purposes.
 In short, you won’t have to outsource your compliance responsibilities to a third party, as you would if you were using public AI models.